AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

  0x000000000000000e (SONAME)             Library soname: [libfoo.so.1]
 ```

-If an app is linked against `libfoo.so`, it will depend at runtime on `libfoo.so.`:
+If an app is linked against `libfoo.so`, it will depend at runtime on `libfoo.so.1`:

 ```bash
 $ readelf --dynamic ./app